anthonykasza/hdc_experiments/README.md

     - orthogonality around a circle
   - "each model utilizes a different distance (or similarity) measurement, which explains the variations in performance between the two models"
   - same as Cyclic Group Representation "but uses a bundling based on element-wise mode instead of addition of complex numbers"
+    - if each element is an approximate angle of a circle, why not bundle with the cyclic mean?
 - Efficient Hyperdimensional Computing with Modular Composite Representations
   - hardware! hyperdimensional coprocessing unit on risc-v. neat.
   - after having implemented BSBC, MCR seems like the same thing